GearXstudios/64downloads/README.md

 <br><img src="http://gearxstudios.github.io/GearX-Hub/design.jpeg"/><br>

-This is the small and basic design model for the machine.
+The GearX 64 Slim - This is the small and basic design model for the machine.
 The cost for this is $59.99 to $69.99 depending on specs.
 This model can only play the USB based games.

 <br><img src="http://gearxstudios.github.io/GearX-Hub/design2.JPG"/><br>

-This is the enhanced model which you can upgrade the parts yourself or ask for a list of parts to be included from us that we have in stock.
+The GearX 64 Pro - This is the enhanced model which you can upgrade the parts yourself or ask for a list of parts to be included from us that we have in stock.
 The cost for this is $99.99 to $119.99 depending on the specs.
 This model can play Tthe GearX 64 ONLY CD-Based games and USB games.

 # F.A.Q.
   These are constantly asked questions by our members, users, and buyers.